Home » Water Quality » Water Test » 4 Ways to Test Water Hardness (Easy Methods)

 Water Testing Lab

-Although it doesn’t provide you with immediate results like some of the home water hardness testing methods we mentioned above, testing your water through a certified lab is going to give you the most accurate results concerning not only its hardness but also the safety of your water supply.
+It doesn’t provide immediate results like some of the home water hardness testing methods we mentioned above, but it does give you the most accurate results.

 Although some people may not enjoy the slightly bitter taste of mineral-rich water, the minerals it contains benefit our health when we consume them through drinking water.
 Calcium and magnesium are crucial for many vital bodily functions, from bone health to blood pressure.

-However, when it comes to other water-related household aspects, like pipe maintenance, laundry, and dishwashing, these minerals tend to create specific problems:
+However, when it comes to other water-related household aspects, like pipe maintenance, laundry, and dishwashing, these minerals tend to create specific problems such as:

-• Laundry: Mineral buildup doesn’t just happen in the piping system of your household; your washing machine is also at risk.
-As a result, its performance decreases with time, not to mention that laundry washed with hard water can start looking old and worn off sooner.
-As a result, many people are looking for water-softening solutions for their washing machines.
+• Laundry: Mineral buildup can also affect your appliances, like your laundry machine.
+As a result, its performance decreases with time.
+Plus, laundry washed with hard water can start looking old and worn out sooner.

 • Soaps not lathering: Perfume-free soaps won’t lather well in hard water because of the reaction between the mineral molecules and soap components.
-Perfumed soaps lather regardless of water hardness due to their perfume content.
-So, if you’re just washing your hands with hard water, it won’t feel pleasant with non-lathering soaps.
+Perfumed soap lather regardless of water hardness due to their perfume content.

-• Dry skin and dull hair: Minerals remain on the surfaces they come into contact with once the water withdraws, including our skin and hair during bathing.
-This mineral residue may lead to acne and skin irritation.
+• Dry skin and dull hair: Hard water minerals can remain on the surface of the skin after bathing.
+This mineral residue may lead to dull hair, dry skin, acne, and irritation.

 Sign Up for Weekly Water Quality News & Advice